tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 How did the history of few disciplines; Cognitive Science, Human Compute Interaction and Art and Technology circa 1960’s appropriated and sometimes misused concepts of signal, feedback and entropy?

+* Vannevar Bush, As we may think (The Atlantic, 1945)
 * Norbert Wiener, The Human Use of Human Beings, (Da Capo Press, March 22, 1988)
 * Bernard Stiegler, Technics and Time, 3: Cinematic Time and the Question of Malaise (Standford University Press, 2010)